 With an overall score of 87.28 out of 100, Drew is one of the most diverse schools in the nation.

 How Much Does Drew University Cost?overall average net price of Drew is $26,359.
 The affordability of the school largely depends on your financial need since net price varies by income group.
 See the table below for the net price for different income groups.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Drew, see our tuition and fees and room and board pages.

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At Drew, approximately 69% of students took out student loans averaging $5,653 a year.
 That adds up to $22,612 over four years for those students.

 The student loan default rate at Drew is 5.9%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do Drew Graduates Make?bachelor's degree recipients from Drew make around $52,700 per year during the early years of their employment.
+How Much Money Do Drew Graduates Make?students who graduate from Drew with a bachelor's degree go on to jobs where they make an average salary of $52,700 in their early years.
 That's great news for Drew students since it is 32% more than the average college graduate's salary of $39,802 per year.

 Location of Drew University